MrLawrenceAwe/report-generator-api/README.md

 ## Run the helper CLI

 `clients/cli/stream_report.py` streams status updates to your terminal, saves finished artifacts under `clients/cli/generated_reports/`, and can optionally persist the raw NDJSON stream.
 It simply hits the API endpoint you configure (default `http://localhost:8000/generate_report`), so no OpenAI credential is required unless the server you are pointing at expects one in its own environment.
 Override any defaults with CLI flags or feed a full JSON payload via `--payload-file`.
+Use `--owner-email you@example.com --owner-name "Your Name"` to associate the generated report with a persisted Explorer user record (see “Generated report storage” below).
 Add `--sections 4` (or any positive integer) to the outline/report commands below when you want to force the generated outline to contain exactly four main sections.

 ## Data model foundation